AndyKQuinn/personal-site/docs/skills/javascript/docusaurus.md

 It's probably the best dang static site generator I've ever used...and I've used a lot!!!

 I am totally infatuated with Docusaurus.
-In fac, this website is built on it!
+In fact, this website is built on it!

 😲